Overview

 For example, these are just a few examples of where the Camera component can be used in real-world applications.

-component we created is a useful tool for React developers who need to implement a photo capture feature in their applications.
+Camera component we created is a useful tool for React developers who need to implement a photo capture feature in their applications.
 With this component, users can easily take photos with their webcam and download them for later use.

-component in a React application using functional components without third-party libraries.
+This exercise teaches you to create and integrate a Camera component in a React application using functional components without third-party libraries.

 Thoroughly test your code and edge cases to ensure component functionality.